-Table 2.Translation.

 Table 2.
-Ira

-Soletine Codes Constant Comparison Translation

-Career Now I understand that the most important thing is

-Eivent/ not to say anything.
-Even when people ask for your

-Coping opinions, you shouldn't say too much or make

-suggestions (Sue, Interview3) -

-Compliance; Restricted participation =>

-^ Professionalism

-1[of The Suffering

-= >

-The change is to become more tolerant and to

-accept their edity I may lower improportations over

-time.
-(Carol, Interview 5) -

-Compliance; Unfulfilled service ethics

-the procedures of my teaching were like this - I spoke an English sentence, then I wrote the meaning in Chinese on the Blackboard.
+Translation.

+- Codes Constant Comparison Translation Career Event/ Now I understand that the most important thing is 1 not to say anything.
+Even when people ask, for your opinions, you shouldn't say too much or make.
+Coping opinions, you shoulan't say too much of make suggestions.(Sue,Interview.3) - => Compliance; Restricted participation Professionalism Ĥ ofTheSuffering ll ~ The change is to become more tolerant and to accept the reality I may lower my expectations over time.
+(Carol, Intensiew 5) - Compliance: Unfulfilled service ethics ۲ Į the procedures of my teaching were like this - I spoke an English sentence, then I wrote the mæningin Chineseon the Backboard.
 This was to help the students understand what I'd said.
-After I'd written down the meaning in Chinese, I rubbed it off as soon as possible, as I was afraid that someone might find out what I'd done (Jane, Interview 3)- Strategic Compliance; Distorited accountability Professionalism Δ of The Strategic them.
+A fler I'd written down the meaning in Chinese, Irubbed it off as soon as possible, as I was afraid that it off as soon as possible, as I was alraid that someone might find out what I'd done (Jane, Intensiew 3)- Strategic Compliance; Distorited accountability Professionalism Ĥ ofTheStrategic => Sometimes, I seize the chance and talk to the students in the lessons about what I've learned in the university.
+This helps me revise those stuffs in the exams.
+I'd say I take a chan tage of those opportunities.
+After all, it's also a chance for me to see if those things work, for the students, (Frank, Interview 5) Interview 5) Strategic Compliance; Distorited service ethics sa a egic comprand, provi ed sa vice conos 1 them.
 I asked them to stay behind during the recesses.
 Sometimes I even didn't teach them music during the music lesson but revised English with them.
 (Career Events/Coping/Strategic Compliance-Jane, Interview 3)